dariemcarlosdev/SecureCleanApiWaf/docs/AuthenticationAuthorization/CQRS_LOGIN_IMPLEMENTATION_SUMMARY.md

 ---

-*This implementation summary is part of the SecureCleanApiWaf authentication system.*
+*This implementation summary is part of the CleanArchitecture.ApiTemplate authentication system.*
-*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/SecureCleanApiWaf).*
+*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/CleanArchitecture.ApiTemplate).*